 Can I use my part exchange as a deposit?

 Yes, you can.
 The selling dealer can offer you a price on this however, we can also tell you the recommended trade-in price for your car in order to make sure you get the best price.

-Simply call or email a link of the car you’re looking at and we can check the recommended sales price for the car, send you the repayment details and HPI check the vehicle.
+Simply call or email a link to the car you’re looking at and we can check the recommended sales price for the car, send you the repayment details and HPI checks the vehicle.